yuchenzhou286/Cindy-wants-to-fly/README.md

 This project is the final project of BUS 41200 Big Data at Booth, University of chicago.
-This project is done by my group members Kemin Wang, Zihan Zhu and me.
+I cooperated with my group members Kemin Wang and Zihan Zhu.

 Below are the general introduction of our project and the main questions that we have tried to answer.